 Fitting your bicycle

 When your bike fits well (seat height, handlebar height, seat angle, etc.), you’ll have more fun riding.
 And when you have fun riding, you’ll ride more often – which is good for everybody.
-If you’re having trouble getting just the right fit, stop by a Trek bike shop for help.
+If you’re having trouble getting just the right fit, pop into a Trek bike shop for help.
 We want to make sure you love the way your bike feels.

 Regardless of the kind of riding you do, you should be comfortable.
-If you haven’t ridden a bicycle for some time, it’s normal to have a break-in period as you get used to the muscular demands of pedaling and to the pressure of pedals, handlebar, and saddle.
-But after this period, a bicycle should be comfortable and not cause aches, pains, or numbness.
+If you haven’t ridden a bicycle for some time, it’s normal to have a break-in period as you get used to the muscular demands of pedalling and to the pressure of pedals, handlebar and saddle.
+But after this period, a bicycle should be comfortable and not cause aches, pains or numbness.

-Check the sizing & fit charts at the bottom of each bicycle’s product page on trekbikes.com for detailed sizing and frame geometry specifics.
+Check the sizing and fit charts at the bottom of each bicycle’s product page on trekbikes.com for detailed sizing and frame geometry specifics.